anuragkar09/anuragkar09.github.io/_pages/about.md

 News
 ------
+* _[Aug'21]_ Started grad school at Georgia Tech.
+Working with Prof. Hyesoon Kim in the area of memory security
 * _[Dec'20]_ Our [paper](https://ieeexplore.ieee.org/abstract/document/9316254) based on my work on RGO+Ni2O3 nanocompisite for heavy metal sensing applications at IIT Kharagpur has been published in IEEE Transactions on Electron Devices
 * _[April'20]_ I have been accepted into the MS in Computer Science Program for Fall'20 at Georgia Tech (Update: I have deferred my admission to Fall'21 because of the COVID-19 pandemic)
 * _[Dec'19]_ I started my new job at ARM as a CPU Verification Engineer.
 I will be working on with RIS (Random Instruction Sequence) tools to stress and test the latest ARM IP's